Connect to Office 365 Security & Compliance Center PowerShell

 $Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://ps.compliance.protection.outlook.com/powershell-liveid/ -Credential $UserCredential -Authentication Basic -AllowRedirection

 For Office 365 Germany, use the ConnectionUri value:

 If you want to connect to Security & Compliance Center PowerShell in the same window as an active Exchange Online PowerShell connection, you need to add the Prefix parameter and value (for example,

--Prefix "CC"to the end of this command to prevent cmdlet name collisions (both environments share some cmdlets with the same names).
+-Prefix "CC") to the end of this command to prevent cmdlet name collisions (both environments share some cmdlets with the same names).

 Run the following command:

 Be sure to disconnect the remote PowerShell session when you're finished.
 If you close the Windows PowerShell window without disconnecting the session, you could use up all the remote PowerShell sessions available to you, and you'll need to wait for the sessions to expire.
 To disconnect the remote PowerShell session, run the following command.